24 Tools For Hardwood Flooring Installation

 Other test methods, including calcium chloride testing or the poly-film test, often are unreliable and are being discontinued.

 Surface concrete meters might help determine the most likely areas for necessary RH testing, but they do not provide an in-depth picture of moisture conditions within the slab as does RH testing.

-Wager Meters offers a complete professional flooring installer package, the WFP400.
-This package includes Wagner’s top-of-the-line wood moisture meter, the MMC220, plus the Rapid RH® Starter Kit.
+Wager Meters offers a complete professional flooring installer package, the WFP400+.
+This package includes Wagner’s Orion 930 Dual Depth Moisture Meter, plus the Rapid RH® Starter Kit.

-This Starter Kit has everything a flooring installer needs to test concrete, including sensors, insertion tool, masonry drill bit, the Rapid RH® Bluetooth® Smart Reader (to be paired with the DataMaster™ app – a separate purchase on your mobile device’s app store), an infrared (IR) thermometer, the TH-200 thermo-hygrometer, and much more.
+This Starter Kit has everything a flooring installer needs to test concrete, including sensors, insertion tool, masonry drill bit, the Rapid RH® Total Reader® (to be paired with the DataMaster™ L6 app – a separate download on your mobile device’s app store), an infrared (IR) thermometer, the TH-200 thermo-hygrometer, and much more.

 11. Tape Measure

 A tape measure is an inexpensive hardwood floor tool every installer should have.
 It’s best to invest in one that you can read easily, is retractable and has a hook at the end to stay in place.
 Without an anchor to keep the tape measure secure, you can get measurements up to 1/8 of an inch off.
 The cumulative effect of this kind of inaccuracy can have a great impact on your installation.